nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 Makefile.am: installing './depcomp'
 ```

 What's wrong with it?
 The error indicates that there are some required files for the project folder: AUTHORS, ChangeLog, NEWS, and README.
+This is one of the specific expectations made up the GNU build standard.
 Not a big deal, let us create these files in the root directory of project folder.
 We can even left them empty files, but it is a good practice to fill some basic information in the change logs.

 ```
 ncmv@localhost:~/study_workspace/CPP_Build_Toolchain/GNU_Autotools/SampleProjects/01_HelloWorld$ ls